 PBDE’s are flame retardants which are known endocrine disrupter, which are found in many household products including furniture and electronic goods as well as in large fish.

 Update December 2016.
-A study in American Chemical Society’s Environmental Science and Technology journal points fish flavoured food being responsible for exposing cats to PBDE’s and PCB’s.
+A study in the American Chemical Society’s Environmental Science and Technology journal points fish flavoured food being responsible for exposing cats to PBDE’s and PCB’s.
 You can read more about this here.

-Use a natural cat litter with no scent
+- Use a natural cat litter with no scent

-Avoid plastic food bowls and storage containers for pet food and water.
+- Avoid plastic food bowls and storage containers for pet food and water.

-Install a water filter if possible to remove chemicals.
+- Install a water filter if possible to remove chemicals.

-Routinely test all cats over the age of nine for hyperthyroidism during their annual exam.
+- Routinely test all cats over the age of nine for hyperthyroidism during their annual exam.

 Martin, K.M. et al. (2000) Evaluation of dietary and environmental risk factors for hyperthyroidism in cats.